 Transactional Law Intensive (LAW 75111) allows students to work with simulated clients to carry out business transactions.
 Contract Drafting (LAW 75701) gives students hands-on training in drafting basic contracts.
 Trade Dress and Design (LAW 70136) explores the legal protection available for various types of design, such as industrial and architectural design, by having teams of students interview and develop legal advice for design students on how to protect their creations.

 Universal Lawyering Skills

-Regardless of their area of practice, all lawyers engage in client interviewing and counseling and problem solving.
-Courses that help students develop these fundamental lawyering skills include hands-on courses in Negotiation (LAW 70727), Alternative Dispute Resolution (LAW 75717), and Legal Interviewing and Counseling (LAW 70810).
+Regardless of their area of practice, all lawyers engage in client interviewing, counseling, and problem-solving.
+Courses that help students develop the skills common to all parts of the legal profession include Negotiation (LAW 70727), Alternative Dispute Resolution (LAW 75717), and Legal Interviewing and Counseling (LAW 70810).